 When Goin’ Down the Road was released in 1970, telling the story of two Maritimers heading west to Toronto in search of a better life, it garnered critical praise, an armful of awards, and its fair share of parody, too.
 Forty years later, Down the Road Again picked up the story after a gap long enough to fill half a lifetime, and it’s a return in the literal sense as well: hoser Pete, now in his silver years, drives the battered Impala to Toronto in the opposite direction – from Vancouver this time – on his way back to Cape Breton.
 In its reprise appearance, Toronto shows a more attractive side.
 There are appearances by quaint residential streets and the now-closed Clarion Hotel – one of the few remaining red-brick mansions in the area around Moss Park.
 But it’s the city skyline that really shines, as seen in this shot taken from the Polson Street Pier.

 8 Take This Waltz (2011)

 With a rickshaw-ride down Queen Street West, the love triangle begins.
-In this Sarah Polley film, married Toronto couple, Margot and Lou (Michelle Williams and Seth Rogan) meet neighbour Daniel (a kind of manic pixie dream boy played by Bruce Kirby), who opens Margot’s mind to everything she is missing in her relationship.
+In this Sarah Polley film, married Toronto couple, Margot and Lou (Michelle Williams and Seth Rogan) meet neighbour Daniel (a kind of manic pixie dream boy played by Luke Kirby), who opens Margot’s mind to everything she is missing in her relationship.
 The adulterous seed is planted when Margot and Daniel share a cab from Pearson Airport to their homes in Little Portugal.
 Subsequently, as they rendezvous around town, recognizable fixtures like the Lakeview Restaurant – a hipster haunt that’s been around since the 1930s – and Kensington Market make cameos.
 While the film’s three possible endings might rankle some viewers, one thing’s for sure: that Romni Wools sign has never looked more iconically Toronto.

 9 Enemy (2013)